LukasMurdock/LukasMurdock.github.io/src/lib/driving-game/multiplayer-design.md

   | { v: 1; t: "error"; code: string; terminal: boolean };
 ```

 Input is a current control bitset, not raw keyboard events.
 Identity comes from the authenticated WebSocket connection, never the payload.
-Snapshots acknowledge each player's latest accepted input sequence.
+Each `NetPlayerState` carries `ackSeq`, the latest accepted input for that player.
+Sequences are nonnegative safe integers and reset on epoch change.
+Collision IDs derive deterministically from epoch, tick, sorted player IDs, and a contact serial.

+Decoders bound frame bytes, object depth, array lengths, player count, strings, integer ranges, and finite numeric values.
+Invalid hot-path input is dropped or closes the connection according to a documented strike policy.
+Batch input changes and server events where useful to reduce WebSocket runtime context switches.

-PartySocket reconnection must not replay stale driving input.
-Clear queued input on reconnect, authenticate again, receive a full snapshot, discard prediction history, and then send only the current control state.
+Reconnection must not replay stale driving input.
+Clear queued input, authenticate again, receive a full snapshot, discard prediction history, and then send only the current control state.
+Terminal close codes stop retries.
 Reliable lobby commands use idempotency IDs.

 ## Room routing and codes